 The harpoon man took his position and all eyes scanned the water as we raced to their last position.
 Every diver has fond memories of dolphins coming to play alongside the boats.
 They are social and fun-loving creatures, and I had expected the same thing to happen here…only this boat wasn’t full of admirers — it was full of hunters bristling with armament.
 I feared that I was about to witness an easy slaughter.

-To my total relief, the dolphins ran.
+To my total relief, the dolphins swam away quickly.

 Years of hearing the boat motors followed by smelling blood in the water has taught the dolphins here to run rather than to come toward the noise as they do at dive sites.
 Smart animals.